-- 1) Seminar paper: Seminar participants are required to prepare a written seminar paper (approx. 2,500 words for Master students and 2,000 words for Bachelor students) on a research article of choice (from provided list). - 2) Academic presentation: They are expected to deliver an academic presentation (30 minutes) on their chosen research article.
-Each speaker is assigned a discussant who will initiate and lead a discussion following the presentation (10 minutes). - 3) Active participation: In the discussions, active participation is expected of all attendees and contributes only positively (bonus) to the overall grade. - 4) Oral colloquium: Two weeks after the presentations, an oral colloquium (10 minutes) on the seminar paper, as well as on a randomly selected subset of seminar articles, will complete the four components constituting the final grade.
+- Seminar paper: Seminar participants are required to prepare a written seminar paper (approx. 4,000 words for Master students and 3,000 words for Bachelor students) on a research article of choice (from provided list).
+This accounts for two thirds of the grade. - 2) Academic presentation: Seminar participants are expected to deliver an academic presentation (30 minutes) on their chosen research article.
+This accounts for one third of the grade. - 3) Discussion: Each presentation is followed by a 10-minute discussion.
+For this, each presenter is assigned a discussant who will initiate and lead a discussion following the presentation. - 4) Active participation: In the discussions, active participation is expected of all attendees and contributes only positively (bonus) to the overall grade.